anoopgcmz/stock-news-gpt-notifier/README.md

 ## `/start` Endpoint

-Visiting `/start` triggers the article processing pipeline and displays three steps:

-1. Fetch articles.
-2. Run Hugging Face analysis on each article.
-3. Save predictions to `predictions_log.json`.

-The page returns an HTML report showing the results of each step.
+Visiting `/start` triggers the article processing pipeline and returns a JSON payload containing the model's structured predictions.
+Each entry includes the detected ticker, a trading action (`BUY`, `SELL` or `HOLD`), a confidence score and a short reason.
+Predictions are appended to `predictions_log.json` and the root page (`/`) renders them in a table.